Technology Stack

 Hetzner

-I know some people are probably thinking, "why not use AWS/GCP/Azure?"
+I know some people are probably thinking, "why not use AWS/GCP/Cloudflare Pages?"
 The short answer?
 I don't want to.
 The long answer?
 I'm paying Hetzner ~$6.15 a month for a server with 2 VCPUs and 2GB of RAM.
 I can't even think about using a big cloud provider for that cheap.
 Do I have high-availability and multi-region deployments?
 No. Do I need either one of those things?
-No. With Nginx caching pages, this modest server should be able to handle plenty of requests.
+No. With Caddy serving static files, this modest server handles requests trivially.
 If for some reason a bunch of people visit this website and crash it, then oh well.
 It'll recover eventually and be back up.